solana-labs/solana/book/src/runtime.md

 choreograph concurrent access.
 Transactions accessing only credit-only accounts are executed in parallel whereas transactions accessing writable accounts are serialized.
 The runtime interacts with the program through an entrypoint with a well-defined interface.
-The userdata stored in an account is an opaque type, an array of bytes.
+The data stored in an account is an opaque type, an array of bytes.
 The program has full control over its contents.